schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 Note that installing Chocolatey packages like that is a pretty naive approach that I wouldn't recommend for production-level scenarios.
 [Using the Chocolatey community repository has limits in terms of reliability, control, and trust.](https://docs.chocolatey.org/en-us/community-repository/community-packages-disclaimer).
 Also, any failing package installation breaks the entire build, so pinning versions is a good idea.

-The `install-azure-powershell.ps1` script to install the Azure PowerShell modules looks like this:
+The `install-azure-powershell.ps1` provisioning script to install the Azure PowerShell modules looks like this:

 ```powershell
 # See https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi?view=azps-7.3.2#install-or-update-on-windows-using-the-msi-package